 The internet is shifting over to mobile devices more each day and with it, video on mobile devices.

-Twitter made a significant investment in improving their video products and performance.
+Twitter made a significant investment in improving its video products and performance.

 In-stream video ads and website video cards are driving most of their ad revenue.